 The Blue Lagoon is arguably the most popular (and expensive) tourist destination in Iceland.
 You’ve undoubtedly seen photos of the bright blue water set against the black lava rocks lining this hot pool, just 45 minutes outside of Reykjavik.
 The piping hot water is runoff from the nearby geothermal plant and it is filled with minerals that are great for your skin (but unfortunately not your hair so lather up on conditioner before entering the pool).

 You’ll need to make a reservation on their website ahead of time.
-The base level entrance fee includes a towel, a locker, one mud mask, and your first alcoholic or nonalcoholic drink of choice.
-Check out our Complete Guide to the Blue Lagoon for everything you need to know before your visit!
+The base-level entrance fee includes a towel, a locker, a silica mud mask, and one free alcoholic or non-alcoholic drink of choice.
+Check out our Complete Guide to Iceland’s Blue Lagoon for everything you need to know before your visit!

 3. Thingvellir (Þingvellir) National Park